The Soup Nazi

-"The Soup Nazi" is the 116th episode of the NBC sitcom Seinfeld, which was the sixth episode of the seventh season.
-It first aired in the United States on November 2, 1995.
+"The Soup Nazi" is the 116th episode of the American sitcom Seinfeld, which was the sixth episode of the seventh season.
+It first aired in the United States on November 2, 1995 on NBC.
+In the episode, Jerry, George and Elaine visit a soup stand operated by Yev Kassem (Larry Thomas), who has strict rules.

-The Soup Nazi is also the nickname of the eponymous character, Yev Kassem, played by Larry Thomas.
-The term "Nazi" is used as an exaggeration of the strict regimentation he demands of his patrons (cf. grammar Nazi.
-Elaine in particular comes into conflict with Kassem, while Jerry and George spar with each other over Jerry's affectionate behavior with his girlfriend.
+The Soup Nazi's catchphrase "No soup for you!" is one of the many Seinfeld elements that have lived on in popularity and influence.